SwissDataScienceCenter/calamus/README.rst

 Serializing objects ("Dumping")
 -------------------------------

-You can now easily serialize python classes to Json-LD
+You can now easily serialize python classes to JSON-LD

 ::